 Friday – Beef Stroganoff and a Garden Salad

-Right now, I’m planning on a beef Stroganoff and a simple garden salad, but I could be tempted to put a big pot of my baboushka’s borscht on the stove in the afternoon and maybe even embark on a dumpling making section and fold some big batches of Russian pelmeni and Ukrainian vareniki.
+Right now, I’m planning on a beef Stroganoff and a simple Russian garden salad, but I could be tempted to put a big pot of my baboushka’s borscht on the stove in the afternoon and maybe even embark on a dumpling making session and fold some big batches of Russian pelmeni and Ukrainian vareniki.

 I like to use my dumpling making rituals as a chance to reminisce about the days when our family gathered for weekend meals and holiday feasts around my grandparents dining table.
 I might even make some stuffed cabbage rolls or even some chicken kotleti.